EmmaEwert/gameboy/scanlines/README.md

 The Game Boy Color mixes the current and last frame, though.
 By changing the colours displayed each frame, this can drastically increase the number of colours on screen.

+The current code displays 11'011 colours on screen.
+Properly used frame mixing should make it possible to increase this colour count even further.